rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! info

-    You don't have to use the same method as the author, it is also possible to install Mysql from a repository or docker.
+    You don't have to use the same method as the author. it is also possible to install Mysql from a repository or docker.

 #### Create tables and insert data